 Although depending on the recipe and use, a Coulis and a Sauce can be very similar, the main difference is that a Coulis is made only from blended and strained cooked fruits while a Sauce is often reduced and thickened with other ingredients to become less liquid than a coulis.

-How to use the sauce
+How to use raspberry sauce

 There are so many different ways to use this Berry Coulis, it is a seriously versatile recipe!
 Here are some ideas: